Kvalifik/how-we-work/how-our-infrastructure-works.md

 We use container registry to store the docker images that Cloud Run depends on.
 Under-the-hood, this is done by storing the image in a storage bucket.
 You can also push or pull from the container registry yourself if you authorize your machine using the `gcloud auth configure-docker` command.

+## Docker

+We use Docker for running our backends in the same environment on different machines.
+Docker allows us to build a specific environment once and deploy an entire image where all dependencies are included.
+We use node images with Debian as the base operating system for these images, and we store our code in `/usr/src/app` of the image.
+We use `docker-compose` locally to manage our development environment and handling the different services that are required to run the application.

 ## Github Actions

 We use Github Actions for our CD and CI flow.
 The configuration files are found in `.github/workflows`